Lenovo ThinkPad X1 Carbon Gen 7

 Rate this post

-Although the Lenovo ThinkPad lineup is geared towards business people, these rugged, feature-packed laptops also captivate many consumers.
-The latest ThinkPad X1 Carbon, dubbed Gen 7, is a prime example of this crossover.
+Even though the Lenovo ThinkPad lineup is sort of geared toward business folks, these rugged, feature pack laptops seem to pull in a lot of other consumers too.
+The newest ThinkPad X1 Carbon, which is dubbed Gen 7, is a great example of this whole crossover thing.
 This ultraportable business laptop distills the ThinkPad concept to its essence, reducing weight but keeping key ThinkPad features such as a comfortable keyboard, the iconic red TrackPoint, and management features rich IT management and security.
 It also offers enthusiast features like facial recognition and a stunning 4K glossy display with HDR support, overkill features for many business users.

 Admirable size